eloj/rle-zoo/README.md

 "_Run-length encoding (RLE) is a form of lossless data compression in which runs of data (sequences in which the same data value occurs in many consecutive data elements) are stored as a single data value and count, rather than as the original run._" -- [Wikipedia](https://en.wikipedia.org/wiki/Run-length_encoding)

 At its most basic, a Run-Length Encoder process input into a series of REP (repeat) and CPY (copy) operations.
+Sometimes the CPY operation is explicit, sometimes it's in the form of a LIT encoding (literal).

 ## I just need one, what do I do?